seclution/hetzner_dyndns/README.md

 ```bash
 docker compose -f backend/docker-compose.yml up
 ```
-The compose file already includes an `env_file` entry pointing to `.secrets`, so there is no need to pass it explicitly on the command line.
+The compose file already includes an `env_file` entry pointing to `backend/.secrets`, so there is no need to pass it explicitly on the command line.

 Run the client (typically on another host) and point it to your backend: